strimzi/strimzi.github.io/_posts/2022-10-05-doc-feedback.md

 You can also raise a [GitHub issue](https://github.com/strimzi/strimzi-kafka-operator/issues) against the documentation.
 Be sure to label it `documenation`.

-If you want to suggest a bigger change to the documentation before plunging in, you can always [raise a proposal](https://github.com/strimzi/proposals) for consideration.
+If you want to suggest a bigger change to the documentation before plunging in, you can always raise it with the community for consideration.

 ## Feedback channels